 HIGHLIGHTS: Ira Sohn Investment Conference in New York

-NEW YORK May 8 (Reuters) - High-profile money managers raised red flags on the loose monetary policies taking place around the world at the annual Ira Sohn Investment Conference, a closely watched charitable event, on Wednesday.
+NEW YORK May 8 (Reuters) - High-profile money managers raised red flags about the loose monetary policies taking place around the world at the annual Sohn Investment Conference, a closely watched charitable event, on Wednesday.

 The event, which raises money for pediatric cancer research, is where big-name hedge fund managers come to share their "best ideas" with other wealthy investors.

 The Federal Reserve's monetary policies, with its monthly purchases of $85 billion in Treasuries and mortgage securities, came in for sharp criticism.
 Money managers touched on a wide variety of investment topics.